csci265-team/HiddenFrame/proposal.md

 The project will rely upon a social media site in order to camouflage its true purpose.
 None-the-less, the social media aspect needs to be attracive and user-friendly in order elicit widespread use.
 Primary features we hope to provide are:
 - Image upload and download to servers
-- WebGUI with privelledge section for secret sharing.
+- WebGUI with privileged section for secret sharing.

 ### Secret Messages